20 BEST Essential Oils to Scent Soap Naturally (You'll Want to Save This!)

 Here's a recipe for my Peaceful Warrior soap---It's a great favorite of many of my friends and family.
 Men and women both love this soap!

 Clove is an oriental scent, quite strong, and should be combined with other oils.
 It’s another oil that may cause skin sensitivity, although medicinally, it is used as a numbing oil for tooth and mouth pain.

-I have heard folks should be careful about using this essential oil on children under the age of 12.
+I have heard some folks say you should be careful about using this essential oil on children under the age of 12.
 In soap, it is highly diluted, and shouldn't be a problem.
 However, just be aware and do your research first.
 Best thing, as always, is to check in with your medical doctor.

 Oh, my gosh: You've got to check out this recipe for Spearmint-Eucalyptus-Frankincense soap.
 It's amazing!